PCC 10.4 Release Manual

 Click “Process Now” to sign and send the prescription(s).

-If instead you’d like to queue the resend for a prescriber’s approval, scroll below the “Process Now” button, enter a Resend Reason, and click “Save”.
+If you need to queue the resend for a prescriber’s approval, scroll below the “Process Now” button, enter a Resend Reason, and click “Save”.

 How to Resend a 3-Month Supply with Different Prescription Details

-If you’d like to use the “Resend” button to modify details such as the dose amount, dispense form, or patient instructions, you must select all three prescriptions in the supply.
+If you need to modify details such as the dose amount, dispense form, or patient instructions, you must select all three prescriptions in the supply to be resent.
 If the 7-day window for this has passed, cancel the remaining prescriptions in the supply and write a new supply from scratch.

 You can also follow these steps to resend prescriptions in a 2-month supply.